 Here's complete guide to all U.S. Government Services, Scholarships, Fellowships, Contracts, Financing, Mineral Royalties, Research Grants, Land Leases, Loans, Payments, and Information Resources.
+It even gives fast, easy directions on:

+How to Patent your Inventions

+How to bring loved ones safely from

+overseas

-It even ments, and information Resources.
-It ever gives fast, easy directions on: How to Patent your Inventions . . .
-How to bring loved ones safely from overseas . . .
-How to get fast emer-gency loan if disaster strikes . . .
+How to get fast emergency loan if disaster strikes

 How to find missing relative.

+to find missing relative.
 How YOU MAY QUALIFY for U.S. Government CASH PAYMENTS of \$150 ... \$900 ... and MORE!
 Benefits Can Save You Hundreds of Dollars Minutes after You Use Book!
 Unbelievable?
 Well just turn to page 476 and read BIG MONEY HELP you can get starting your own business.
 See page 595, for U.S. aid in FINANCING YOUR CHILDREN'S COLLEGE EDUCATION.
 Or find a BIG-PAYING JOB starting on page 167.
 Government Ready to Help Make Your Most Ambitious Dreams Come True!
 Every day the Government mails thousands of checks to Americans just like you to help make their dreams come true: J. P. of Poughkeepsie just received \$10,000 National Defense Graduate Fellowship.
-A midextra in Social Security.
+A midwest woman collected an unexpected \$450 extra in Social Security.

 Thousands of Taxpayers are missing out on Government Cash Payments and other Benefits for which they are qualified, just because they don't know about them.
-You'll be award to loar feel which they are the are they are the are they are th be amazed to learn of all the kinds of help our Government wants to give you! . . . but cannot unless YOU know what to ask for!
+You'll be amazed to learn of all the kinds of help our Government wants to give you! . . . but cannot unless YOU know what to ask for!
 Send NO Money-Rush Coupon for Amazing 6 Months on Approval!
 Soon as you receive your ENCYCLO-PEDIA OF U.S. BENEFITS, look up any Benefits that interest you.
 Use book on approval for full 6 months!
-If you don't find this the most profitable, most rewarding book you ever owned-there is no cost.
+If you don't find this the most profitable, most rewarding book you ever owned - there is no cost.
 Otherwise slashed price to you is only \$7.95 in easy instalments, plus few cents shipping.
 Rush No-Risk Coupon to TOP OF THE WORLD-Fabulous book brings almost unbelievable multiplication of income, prestige, and the good life for you and your family!
-WE GUARANTEE \$50000 In Cash or Services for You before the year is out or return the hook at no cost to you!
-Why? - hook at no cost to you can act on immediately.
-To millions of dollars, there are at least 2 no immediately.
-To and you can act on immediately.
-ACYCLOPEDIA Send NO Money 1,020 Pages 750 Photos 1,020 Pages 750 Photos 10,000 Benefits While Slashed Price Lasts.
-100 BUY PUBLIC DOMAIN LAND LEAPING WITH GAME for only a few dollars an acre, Develop YOUR DREAM HOME.
+WE GUARANTEE \$50000 In Cash or Services for You before the year is out or return the book at no cost to you!
+Wby?-Rebook at no cost in these over 1,000 cause we know that in these over 1,000 pages and 10,000 Renefits at least 2 pages and dollars, there are at least 2 millions of dollars, there mediately.
+To millions of a you can act on immediately.
+To go you can act on immediately.
+To henefit you and your Family.
+ENCYCLOPEDIA NCYCLOPEDIA 1,020 Pages 750 Photos Rush FREE-Trial Coupon While Slashed Price Lasts. 大艺术 BUY PUBLIC DOMAIN LAND LEAPING WITH GAME for only a few dollars an MAKE OUT IN THE SERVICE.
+Capitalize on education and YOUR DREAM HOME.
 Get it with practically no down payment.
 Vacation Land at only \$2.50 an acre.
 Free house plans, blue prints.
-Rent subsidies, moving costs paid, plus Much More.
-Capitalize on education and career oppor-tunities.
-All the New Benefits for Servicemen your own game-bird sanctuary.
-Detailed report on government hunting and fishing lands near your home and Veterans OWN YOUR OWN POND, lighthouse or island for unusual vacation.
+Rent subsidies, moving costs paid, plus Much More. career oppor-tunities.
+All the New Benefits acre.
+Develop your own game-bird sanctuary.
+Detailed report on government hunting and

+OWN YOUR OWN POND, stocked with Free rainbow trout.
+Rent a lighthouse or island for an unusual vacation.